All India Pickleball Association: History

-In May 2015, AIPA constructed its first ever dedicated Outdoor court at Andheri, a Suburban area in the City of Mumbai, State of Maharashtra.
-There were regular inter district tournaments held throughout the year as well as the 3rd All India Open Tournament, held at Panipat, Haryana with participation from more than 14 states across the country.
-The various efforts of AIPA were recognized and appreciated widely by the Global Community of Pickleball.
-In 2015, AIPA was included as the Founding member of International Association of Pickleball, USA, along with Spain and Canada being the other contenders.
-In 2015, Anish Mehta and Shanai Menta won the Bronze Medal in the Doubles Category at the International Pickleball Tournament.

-Indian Pickleball players as Manish Rao won the Gold Medal in the Doubles Category at the USA Open Tournament in 2016.
-In the years 2016–2017, many local tournaments were held at recognized venues across the country, soliciting participation from various Pickleball enthusiasts.
-AIPA participated in many international Pickleball sporting events including the Bangkok Tournament, at Thailand sending over 26 players from the Indian contingent.
-In 2017, the first Junior National Tournament and Federation Cup Championship was held at Dehradun, Uttrakhand.
-In August 2017, International Coach Mr. Prem Carnot visited Mumbai to conduct a workshop with over 40 Players from across the country attend the training event.
-In the same year, the first Indian Open Pickleball Championship was held in Mumbai, Maharashtra with over 20 International and 60 top seeded Indian players participating.

-In 2018, AIPA organized many tournaments which received overwhelming responses.
-This included tournaments such as Super League, Ramesh Prabhu memorial Tournament, Senior National Open Tournament and the 2nd Indian Open Tournament.
+In May 2015, AIPA constructed its first outdoor court.
+There were regular inter district tournaments held throughout the year as well as the 3rd All India Open Tournament held at Haryana, with participation from 14 states.
+In 2017, the first Junior National Tournament and Federation Cup Championship were held at Dehradun.
+In the same year, the first Indian Open Pickleball Championship was held at Mumbai, with over 20 international and 60 top seeded Indian players participating.
+In 2018, AIPA organized more tournaments such as the Super League, Ramesh Prabhu Memorial Tournament, Senior National Open Tournament and the 2nd Indian Open Tournament.
 The first all Women Tournament was organized in 2019 which saw an immense enthusiasm and participation from across the country.
 The Jaipur Open and the Avengers Cup was also held in the same year.

 Tournament

 The tournament consists of divisions organized by age and skill level for men's, women's, and mixed doubles.
 Men's and women's singles were played for the first District level Tournament was held at Kalyan in the State of Maharasthra, where 65 school children participated in the one day event.